deejaygraham/How-to-be-Psychic/outline.md

 on how readable, understandable, maintainable something is.
 Isolated - make use of abstractions like interfaces so that internals can change and rest of application does not.
 Especially true with 3rd party libs.

-## Process

-Review code to be worked on
-What are the flaws?
-Are there code smells?
-Reverse engineer the current design - whiteboard?
-Imagine how to improve the design
- - What's the first thing we can work on?
- - Not what are all the things
- - Small steps
-Refactor to improve the design, how easy is it to reverse?
-Can you add tests?

-Don't try to fix everything - most important thing first, next? maybe don't have time to fix everything

-## Patience

-Take a best guess,
-Does it work
-Is it good enough (never perfect)
-Make it better each time you touch it.

-## Reducing cost of change

-Take requirements as late as possible
-Use simple design
-Make it continuous
-Review for maintainability, readability, understanding Make it reversible, make it easier to extend into places you aren't expecting Keep it adaptable to change.

-## Refactoring

-Many people hide large scale, ground-up rewrites behind the R word.
-Don't, refactoring is the tiny change you can make safely.
-How small?
-Think of the smallest change you could make right now?
-No, smaller than that.
-Smaller, smaller.
-Refactoring is the discipline that makes all this work.
-When I say refactoring, I mean tiny, tiny small, reversable steps that we can use to change code in almost imperceptible ways that add up to large changes over time but are safe and mostly entirely automated by our IDEs.
-There are more elaborate refactorings that can be done e.g. Martin Fowler's book that are too wide ranging or require too much context to be automated, but you can go a long way just by using the automated refactorings provided by your IDE.

-I mentioned right at the start, that refactoring is not rewriting from scratch (although I have heard people call it that) Here are the unscientific most common refactorings I find people use - both myself and my colleagues:

-Extract Method
-Introduce Variable
-Introduce Constant
-Extract Parameter
-Rename (Method, variable)
-Move method
-Inline Method

-Got to definition, show usage

-Inspect - find what you want to change
-Prepare (can be other using refactorings) work on making change easier - research impact of the planned change Refactor - following steps
-Make the Thing
-Clean up - remove scaffolding that may have been needed in preparation Review - Does this make another change easier?

 ## Keyboard and IDE

 Pick the IDE you want to use and then stick with it, so that you can learn the keyboard shortcuts you need, both for